 The survey can be found here, and is actually interactive and fun to take (ok, sure, maybe we’ve been in quarantine too long…).
 A couple of things we’d like to highlight:

 1. Rockingham Park at the Crossroads really needs safe pedestrian access for the communities that live on the south side of Route 33.
 Additionally, that intersection is a thoroughfare for many cyclists visiting the trails on the Western Slope of Massanutten.

 2. It seems that major congestion and safety issues occur with east-west travel, so the answer shouldn’t be mega-intersections that are ultimately less safe and more complex to navigate for cars and people alike.

 3. We suspect that, just like on Interstate 81, speed might be a major factor in safety issues along the corridor.
-Therefore, an effective and no-pavement solution is simply more enforcement and/or reduced speed limit.
+Therefore, an effective and no-pavement solution is an equitable enforcement strategy and/or reduced speed limit.